mozsearch/mozsearch/README.md

 ## Indexing Mozilla code locally

-Although it can take a long time, it's sometimes necessary to index the Mozilla codebase.
+Although it can take a long time, it's sometimes necessary to index the Mozilla codebase to test changes to Searchfox.
 How to do that depends on what you want to test.
 If you are making changes to the clang-plugin, you need to do these steps first.
 If not, you can skip to the next set of steps in this section.